harbaum/galagino/README.md

 With all these files in place, the galagino.ino sketch can be loaded into the [Arduino IDE](https://docs.arduino.cc/software/ide-v2).
-The Arduino IDE must have the [ESP32 board support](https://github.com/espressif/arduino-esp32) installed and selected and the appropriate board like e.g. the *ESP32 Dev Module* should be selected.
+The Arduino IDE must have the [ESP32 board support](https://github.com/espressif/arduino-esp32) installed and the appropriate board like e.g. the *ESP32 Dev Module* should be selected.
 Finally the default core used by Arduino should be 1 (this is the default) as Galagino will use core 0 for audio and video emulation.